-Alicia Turner is Associate Professor of Humanities and Religious Studies at York University in Toronto and the Editor of The Journal of Burma Studies.
+Alicia Turner is Associate Professor of Humanities and Religious Studies.
+She is interested in the intersections of religion, colonialism, secularism and nationalism in Southeast Asia, with a particular focus on Buddhism in Burma (Myanmar) over the past 150 years.
 Her book Saving Buddhism: The Impermanence of Religion in Colonial Burma explores the fluid nature of the concepts of sāsana, identity and religion through a study of Buddhist lay associations in colonial Burma.
-She specializes in the study of Buddhism in Southeast Asia with an emphasis on the period of British colonialism in Burma/Myanmar.
-Her research focuses on the intersections of religion, colonialism and nationalism.
-Her current projects include a collaborative project on Europeans Buddhist monks and a biography of U Dhammaloka, an Irish sailor turned monk and anticolonial agitator at the turn of the twentieth century.
-She is also beginning work on the study of Buddhist networks from the margins in colonial Southeast Asia and a digital archive of Buddhist publications from this period.
+Her current projects include a jointed written biography of U Dhammaloka, an Irish sailor and agitator turned Buddhist monk, work on the history and concept of Buddhist secularisms and a genealogy of religious difference and tolerance in Burma (Myanmar).

-- Turner, Alicia.
-2014.
-Saving Buddhism: Moral Community and the Impermanence of Colonial Religion, Southeast Asia—Politics, Meaning and Memory Series.
-Honolulu: University of Hawai’i Press.
+Saving Buddhism: Moral Community and the Impermanence of Colonial Religion, Southeast Asia—Politics, Meaning and Memory Series (Honolulu: University of Hawai’i Press, 2014).

-- Turner, Alicia.
-2016.
-"Myanmar: Contesting Conceptual Landscapes in the Politics of Buddhism."
-Kyoto Review of Southeast Asia 19.
+“Myanmar: Contesting Conceptual Landscapes in the Politics of Buddhism,” Kyoto Review of Southeast Asia, 19 (March 2016).

 Keywords: Religion; colonialism; nationalism; Buddhism in Southeast Asia; Burma/Myanmar